Skip to content

 There exists a second mechanism to pass the drop-out mode to the B/W rasterizer; see the tags field in FT_Outline.

-Please refer to the description of the ‘SCANTYPE’ instruction in the OpenType specification (in file ttinst1.doc) how simple drop-outs, smart drop-outs, and stubs are defined.
+Please refer to the description of the ‘SCANTYPE’ instruction in the OpenType specification how simple drop-outs, smart drop-outs, and stubs are defined.